Interplay between Hubbard interaction and charge transfer energy in three-orbital Emery model: implication on cuprates and nickelates: Results

 \subsection{Orbital-resolved density distribution}

 We start by the variation of the total density $\langle n_{\mathrm{tot}} \rangle$ with $\mu$, $U_{dd}$, and $\epsilon_p$.
-As illustrated in Fig.~\ref{ntt_mu}(a), for small $\epsilon_p = 2.0$, due to the dynamical hopping through the Oxygen sublattice and the finite temperature, the system is insufficient to open an energy gap, indicating a metallic behavior at half-filling.
-In this situation, $U_{dd}$ always suppresses the total filling, which has a maximal effect near half-filling, reflecting the natural role of $U_{dd}$.
-In contrast, a larger $\epsilon_p = 6.0$ induces clear gaps shown in Fig.~\ref{ntt_mu}(b), implying the enlarged effective $U_{dd}$ with increasing $\epsilon_p$.
+As illustrated in Fig.~\ref{ntt_mu}(a), \py{for a cuprate-like value of $\epsilon_p = 3.0$, due to the dynamical hopping through the Oxygen sublattice and the finite temperature, the system is insufficient to open an energy gap, indicating a metallic behavior at half-filling when $U_{dd}=4.0$.
+A larger $U_{dd}=6.0, 8.0$ is required to opening an energy gap.
+In contrast, a larger $\epsilon_p = 6.0$ induces clear gaps shown in Fig.~\ref{ntt_mu}(b), implying the enlarged effective interaction with increasing $\epsilon_p$.}

 In order to further reveal the electron-hole asymmetry~\cite{armitage2010progress}, Fig.~\ref{nCu_nO} shows the mutual dependence between $\langle n_{\mathrm{Cu}} \rangle$ and $\langle n_\mathrm{O} \rangle $ with varying $U_{dd}$ or $\epsilon_p$.
 The gray dashed line denotes the half-filling case.
 We emphasize that here $\langle n_\mathrm{O} \rangle $ is the sum of the hole densities of $\mathrm{O_x}$ and $\mathrm{O_y}$ orbitals.
-The same applies to the O spectra discussed in the following section.
-The panel (a) indicates that the turning point at half-filling becomes sharper and the slope on the electron doping side grows quickly, which signifies preferential doping onto Cu.
+The same applies to the O spectra discussed in the following section. \py{Panel} (a) indicates that the turning point at half-filling becomes sharper and the slope on the electron doping side grows quickly, which signifies preferential doping onto Cu.
 Obviously, as a direct result of larger $\epsilon_p$, the critical $\langle n_\mathrm{O} \rangle $ of the turning point shifts to smaller values and the Cu–O density asymmetry becomes more pronounced.
 In panel (b), at a fixed large $\epsilon_p=6.0$, similar to Fig.~\ref{ntt_mu}, $U_{dd}$ has almost no effect on the charge distribution on the electron-doping side and pushes more holes into O orbitals.
 These behaviors vividly demonstrate the influence of $U_{dd}$ or $\epsilon_p$ on the charge distribution in the three-orbital model.
 Specifically, $U_{dd}$ prohibits double occupancy on the Cu orbitals, while a lower $\epsilon_p$ than $U_{dd}$ allows holes to avoid energy penalties by occupying the O orbitals, hence leading to a strong asymmetry between electron and hole doping.